 Valves

-Many valves contained asbestos so they could withstand high pressures and temperatures.
+Many valves used asbestos to withstand high pressures and temperatures.
 Navy service members who had to replace damaged valves risked asbestos exposure.

 These are just a few of many asbestos-based products that Navy personnel may have been exposed to while serving on frigates.